Overview

 When a machine asks to charge you in “USD” or your “Home Currency,” choose “Charge in EUR.”
 This prevents the machine from applying a predatory exchange rate (DCC) that can cost you an extra 5–8%.

-- Common Scams: The “Petition” scam (signing a fake charity form) or the “Helpful Stranger” at ticket machines.
+Assist'enGare – SNCFParisian transport hubs are generally safe, but crowds attract pickpockets.
+Watch out for the “Petition” scam (signing a fake charity form) and the “Helpful Stranger” at ticket machines.

 Transfer Options